kasamikona/Loopy-Tools/CompilerTemplate/README.md

 ---

-**NOTE: You can't do much with this yet.** We don't yet know how to make graphics and audio happen.
+**NOTE: This code currently produces no graphics or audio.**
+We are working on reverse-engineering and documenting the rest of the hardware beyond the CPU, and have successfully produced graphics and audio in small tests, but don't have a great interface for it yet.
-With that said, this is *technically* a fully functional compiler setup.
+With that said, this is *technically* a fully functional compiler setup, and it is already being used to develop some small games.

-If you have a flash cart, you can get this code running on your Loopy.
-The code provided is designed for testing with the serial mod described in the SerialDumper section of this repo.
+The code provided was originally designed for testing with the serial mod described in the SerialDumper section of this repo, but since then the awesome [Floopy Drive](https://github.com/partlyhuman/loopycart) flash cart project has added direct serial connection through the cart.

-Additional disclaimer: This is by no means a robust setup.
+Additional disclaimers: This is by no means a robust setup.
 Things will probably break.
 Feel free to let me know through issues, PRs etc.
-I've already tried to add C++ support and it didn't go well.
-Please wait for a better toolchain.

-**I am waiting on a proper build toolchain that is currently being set up.**
-The code here will be turned into a HAL designed to work alongside that toolchain when available.
-There will be no further significant changes to the preliminary toolchain included/described here.
+C++ support may be flaky.
+It *should* work with the current setup but it's entirely untested on my end.
+My priority is to get everything working *well* for C, and deal with C++ further down the road.

 ## Prerequisites